Rushi-04/Stock-Prediction-WebApp/README.md

 ## Deployment

 The backend is configured for deployment using Gunicorn and WhiteNoise.
-The `Procfile` and `nixpacks.toml` files are included for easy deployment to platforms like Heroku or Railway.
+The `Procfile` and `nixpacks.toml` files are included for easy deployment to Railway.

 ## Contributing